toliaqat/xenon-wiki/luceneDocumentIndexService.md

 The document  index is a singleton  and does NOT do  replication between nodes.
 Replication  is done when  updates are sent to  service instances that are  marked DURABLE and  REPLICATED.
 The document index  service is not  available to  external clients.
-It is  only used  within each  dcp process, as part of the service operation  work flow.
+It is  only used  within each  Xenon process, as part of the service operation  work flow.
 It is not meant to be used directly as a document store.